samblenny/totp-util/README.md

 # totp-util

-TOTP hardware token setup utility for use with USB 2d barcode scanner
+TOTP setup utility for use with USB 2d barcode scanner

 ## Usage

 To run `totp_util`, do `make run`

+At the `totp_util` interactive prompt, you can enter TOTP URI's with a 2d barcode scanner, type commands by hand, or copy and paste URI's from a password manager.
+Once a URI is successfully parsed, `totp_util` will begin showing OTP codes until you tell it to stop.

+`totp_util` does not save secrets or other information to disk.
+From `totp_util`'s perspective, you are responsible for managing backups of enrollment QR codes or URI's on your own (password manager, encrypted disk volume, printouts, or whatever... totally up to you).

-For more detail, check out the build targets in [Makefile](Makefile)
+Also, check out the build targets in [Makefile](Makefile)

 ## Tests